-After an early breakfast, be transported, in the hotel bus, to the airport to check in for the 6.10am 2hr domestic flight to Port Moresby.
-There is a fast flight connection straight to Goroka from Port Moresby which is a journey time of only 1 hour.
+After breakfast and perhaps a relaxing time around the pool be transported, in the hotel bus, to the airport to check in for the 2hr domestic flight to Port Moresby.
+There is then a flight connection straight to Goroka from Port Moresby which is a journey time of only 1 hour.

-Be met on arrival at the Goroka airport close to 10am and transferred to the hotel/guesthouse and checked in.
+Be met on arrival at the Goroka airport and be transferred to the hotel/guesthouse and checked in.
 After check-in you would be escorted on a brief tour of Goroka market, coffee and tea plantations, lunch and be visiting small markets along the road side.
 Then retire to hotel/guesthouse.
 Continue with dinner and overnight there.